Can I Take A Benadryl With Tylenol? | Safe Combo Guide

 To minimize risks:

-• Avoid alcohol consumption while taking these meds.
+• Avoid alcohol while taking these medications.

-• Use the lowest effective doses.
+• Use the lowest effective dose for the shortest necessary time.

 Recognizing Signs of Overdose and When to Seek Help